16032022/DeepLearningAI-OpenAI-projects/AI-Python-Extending-Python-with-Packages-and-API/README.md

 - Built-in packages
 - Using third-party packages
 - Installing packages
-- APIs to get data from the web
+- APIs to get data from the web (not enclosed why?)
 - APIs to use AI models